PauseAI/pauseai-website/src/posts/counterarguments.md

 We don’t hate chimpansees, but we still destroy their forests.
 We want palm oil, so we take their forest.
 We’re smarter, so chimps can’t stop us.
 An AI might want more compute power to be better at achieving some other goal, so it destroys our environment to build a better computer.
-This is called instrumental convergence, [this video explains it very nicely](https://www.youtube.com/watch?v=ZeecOKBus3Q).
+This is called _instrumental convergence_, [this video explains it very nicely](https://www.youtube.com/watch?v=ZeecOKBus3Q).

 ## The AIs that I know don’t have a will of their own - they just do what they’re asked